projectfluent/python-fluent/fluent.runtime/README.rst

 ===============================

 Use `Fluent`_ to localize your Python application.
-It comes with a ``Localization`` class to use, based on an implementation of bundle.
+It comes with a ``Localization`` class to use, based on an implementation of ``FluentBundle``.
 It uses the parser from ``fluent.syntax`` to read Fluent files.

 .. code-block:: python